Congratulations to our 2016 Hall of Fame Inductee!

 She spoke with Dr. Joel Kahn, contacted Dr. Hans Diehl at the CHIP Program and Dr. Neal Barnard at PCRM, and became involved with the Plant Based Nutrition Support Group.
 Together with Brittany Van Houten, Jason Van Houten, Naila Kovacevic, and Angie Sullivan, a joint MSU/WSU team was formed to submit a project on PBN to the AMA.

 In 2016, 18 students hailing from Wayne State University, University of Michigan, Oakland University, Michigan State University, and Central Michigan University, represented 6 different programs.
 Students working on degrees in MD/ Medical School, DO/ Osteopathic Medicine, RD/ Dietetics and Nutrition, MPH/ Public Health, and PhD/ Psychiatry worked to review thousands of scientific studies.
 Amanda helped organize teams to summarize, edit, and locate case studies for each of the systems of the body.
-Jamie Qualls, Ivana Marchlewicz, and Dr. Kerrie Saunders, MS, LLP, PhD were very instrumental in coordinating six in-person meetings between January and September 2016, several Group Chat/Email/Skype/Conference Calls, and the Faculty assistants and review by six national content experts.
+Jamie Qualls, and Ivana Marchlewicz, were very instrumental in coordinating six in-person meetings between January and September 2016, several Group Chat/Email/Skype/Conference Calls, and the Faculty assistants and review by six national content experts.

 Over 35 drafts culminated in the world’s first multi-university, interdisciplinary plant based nutrition in medicine curriculum, to be made available for use in medical, dental, public health, nutrition, dietetics, and nursing programs nationwide by the end of 2016.